K. Kamaraj: Chief Minister of Madras (1954–63)

 Kamaraj nominated C. Subramaniam, who had contested his leadership, to the newly formed cabinet.
-Throughout his tenure, he had a small cabinet with a maximum of eight ministers as he believed in efficiency of compactness and often selected his ministers based on knowledge and capability.
+Throughout his tenure, he had a small cabinet with a maximum of eight ministers as he believed in efficiency of a compact cabinet and often selected his ministers based on knowledge and capability.
 Kamaraj made effective use of the Five-Year Plans of India to aid in the development of the state.
 He formed state development committees consisting of ministers and bureaucrats which formulated plans for the development and reviewed the implementation across various departments.

 Kamaraj brought major changes to the education system and infrastructure.
-The family vocation based Modified Scheme of Elementary education 1953 introduced earlier was withdrawn and school education was made free for children up to 11 years.
-In order to ensure that students do not walk long distances, the educational policy formulated that schools be opened within every 3 km radius.
+The family vocation based Modified Scheme of Elementary Education introduced earlier was withdrawn and school education was made free for children up to eleven years.
+In order to ensure that students do not walk long distances, the educational policy stipulated that a school should be opened within a 3 km radius.
 As a result, about 6,000 schools closed previously and 12,000 new schools were added.
 When it was found that the enrollment was still low and the children were malnourished, Kamaraj expanded the Midday Meal Scheme to all schools to provide at least one free meal per day.
 Schemes were introduced wherein public help and contributions were sought to finance and improve educational infrastructure in the respective communities.
 Free uniforms were introduced to weed out distinctions based on caste and class in schools.